ydjameslee/group_academic/content/software/_index.md

 # Optional header image (relative to `static/media/` folder).
 header:
   caption: ""
-  image: ""
+  image: "DFTB.png"
 ---

-DFTB+ is a fast and efficient versatile quantum mechanical simulation software package.
+**DFTB+** is a **fast and efficient** versatile quantum mechanical simulation software package.
 Using DFTB+ you can carry out quantum mechanical simulations similar to density functional theory but in an approximate way, typically gaining around two orders of magnitude in speed.
 (See About DFTB+ for further details.)

 You can use DFTB+ either as a standalone application or embed it into your own academic or commercial simulation package as a library.